2023 LOG Sustainability Report

 Execution of the action plan in accordance with approval of required resources.
 For the list of the pilots carried out, see below.

-64% of our products manufactured in Israel consist of one material/plastic, that is, recyclable in any recycling infrastructure.
-We used total of 102 tons of recycled material in 2022 in Israel.
+85% of our products manufactured in Israel consist of one material/plastic, that is, recyclable in any recycling infrastructure.
+We used total of 145 tons of recycled material in 2023 in Israel.
+In Hungary we also made progress reaching 77% of all products manufactured are recyclable, using 150 tons of recycled material in 2023.

 Working with our suppliers and customers